cgojin/webserver/README.md

     ok!
 ```

-Note: In Google Chrome if there is an issue validating the certificate the error will show as ```“your connection is not private”```.
+Note: In Google Chrome if there is an issue validating the certificate the error will show as ```“your connection is not private”```
 You can browse [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost), and Enable the option "Allow invalid certificates for resources loaded from localhost."